Bamboothesecond/Calculator-Python/README.md

 # Calculator-Python
 Calculator Graphical User Interface
 *By Bamboothesecond
-*This is a fully-working calculator graphical user-interface, I believe this is not 100% functional especially I haven't made the output box a read only, and encountering *some errors when clicking the box, sometimes getting duplicate value whenever inputting a single value.
-This is for personal purposes only.
+*This calculator has a graphical user interface that is fully functional.
+However, I don't think it's completely flawless yet.
+For instance, I haven't made the output box *read-only, and I've been experiencing some errors when clicking on it, such as getting a duplicate value when inputting a single one.
+It's important to note that this *calculator is intended for personal use only.